dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 The first roadblock to semantic interoperability is the lack of a common vocabulary to start the discussion.
-{{RFC3444}} does a start by separating conceptual models for designers or Information Models (IMs) and concrete detailed definitions for implementers or Data Models (DMs).
-There are concepts that are undefined in that RFC and elsewhere, such as the interaction with the resources of an endpoint or Interaction Model.
-Therefore the three "main" common models that could be identified were:
+{{RFC3444}} provides a starting point by separating conceptual models for designers, or "information models", from concrete detailed definitions for implementers, or "data models".
+There are concepts that are undefined in that RFC and elsewhere, such as the interaction with the resources of an endpoint, or "interaction model".
+Therefore the three "main" common models that were identified were:

 {: hangIndent='3'}
-Information Model (IM)
+Information Model
-: It defines an environment at the highest level of abstraction, they express the desired functionality.
+: An information model defines an environment at the highest level of abstraction, they express the desired functionality.
   They can be defined informally (e.g. in plain English) or more formally (e.g.  UML, Entity-Relationship Diagrams, etc.).